3 min readThe Sale Process

 What Does a Letter of Intent Actually Mean?

 If a buyer tells you they want to submit a Letter of Intent, that's a good sign.
-It means the process has moved from 'we're interested' to 'here's what we're actually proposing.'
+The process has moved from "we're interested" to "here's what we're actually proposing."

 But an LOI isn't a done deal.
 Here's what it actually is.